Dad Of NYC Viral Subway Surfer Pleads Police To Show Mercy Toward His Autistic Son [Video]

 “He does crazy and shocking things,” he continued, “[like] subway surfing,” which Joseph apparently began doing at age 14.

-The original poster of the subway surfing video, an Instagram user referring to himself as Anthony Baker on the account, is said to be a close friend of Christopher’s and, in the eyes of Christopher’s father, an alleged “train whisperer,” of sorts.
+The original poster of the subway surfing video, an Instagram user, is said to be a close friend of Christopher’s, and in the eyes of Christopher’s father, an alleged “train whisperer,” of sorts.

-“Christopher is easily manipulated by someone with a fast tongue,” Mr. Guttilla stated, right before he insinuated that his subway surfing son might have been influenced by Anthony to stand up on the train car to ensure that loads of eyes would find their way to — and share — the video.
+“Christopher is easily manipulated by someone with a fast tongue,” Mr. Guttilla stated, right before he insinuated that his subway surfing son might have been influenced by the Instagram poster to stand up on the train car to ensure that loads of eyes would find their way to — and share — the video.

 “He has never committed a violent crime.
 He wouldn’t hurt a fly,” Christopher’s dad swore.